Pragmatic UX Design

 UI/UX Lead – shaping the decision-making, mistake-handling, and growth principles of the department.

-Close collaboration with the product team and CTO to align the internal processes with goal-oriented flexibility.
+Close collaboration with the product team and the CTO to align internal processes with goal-oriented flexibility.

 Abstract designer with a laptop illustration.